stepanblyschak/SONiC/doc/sonic-plus/Design.md

 ## schema.json format definition

 schema.json is used to define the database tables that are relevant to the feature.
-The following table describes schema for version=1.0:
+The following table describes schema for version 1.0:

 Path | Type | Description
 --- | --- | ---